Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 (2) Military Service members must show certificate of completion and/or safety card from an approved Motorcycle Rider's Safety Course.

-Dogs Restrictions for On-Post Housing
+Dogs Restrictions for Campbell Crossing LLC On-Post Housing

 The following are the list of dogs of restricted breed to include any dog with a mix of any of these breeds: American Pit Bull, Staffordshire Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, Rottweiler, Doberman Pinscher, Chow Chow, Presa Canario, Cane Corso, Neapolitan Mastiff, Wolf, Wolf Hybrid, For more information contact Campbell Crossing LLC at 931-431-9003 or visit their website.

-The mission of Fort Campbell, the 101st Airborne Division (Air Assault) is to provides our Nation an unmatched expeditionary Air Assault capability to conduct forcible entry and other worldwide unified land operations in support of Combatant Commanders.
+The mission of Fort Campbell, the 101st Airborne Division (Air Assault) is to provide our Nation an unmatched expeditionary Air Assault capability to conduct forcible entry and other worldwide unified land operations in support of Combatant Commanders.

 Fort Campbell serves as a projection platform and premier training and development center for Air Assault Operations in the United States Army; home to the 101st Airborne Division (Air Assault), 5th Special Forces Group (Airborne), 160th Special Operations Aviation Regiment (Airborne), 52nd Ordnance Group (Explosive Ordnance Disposal), U.S. Army Medical and Dental Activities, Tennessee Valley District Corps of Engineers, and Veterinary Command.
 Visit the Fort Campbell Website